PeterWone/children-of-dog/front-matter/1-Foreword.md

 Inevitably it turned out to be something of a mission, as these things do.
 And then the skies opened, raining murder-weeds.

-A man with a big chainsaw isn't the softest target.
-Chainsaw chaps, well, they'll stop an _Australian_ chainsaw.
+A man with a big chainsaw isn't a soft target.
+Chainsaw chaps will stop an _Australian_ chainsaw.
 When the protagonist goes on a weed killing rampage, checking on neighbors and generally protecting his world, a dizzy headache and an invisible friend aren't far away.

 One of the neighbors has a dark past and doesn't need a lot of protecting.
-This fellow goes with him to check on others and clear the weeds.
+It's good to have someone to watch your back.

 AI Autumn (née Myxoma) knows about project Safe Arbor (Tarnished Honor) and realizes the Australian ecology already exhibits all these characteristics.
 Reporting this to the Protectors for consideration, she finds herself running a study on resistant ecosystems, allowing limited development of hives to measure and monitor the struggle between two extraordinary ecologies.
 It wouldn't work in the equally rapacious but nutrient rich African ecologies, but Australia's dearth of key minerals significantly hinders antithesis growth, making such a study possible, if not exactly safe.